Weaving: Women's work

-Weaving is a practice that is typically considered to be “women’s work”, either part of their employment, cultural practices, or leisure.
-The categorization of weaving as women’s work has bled into many fields, from art history, anthropology, sociology, and even psychology.
-While he notes that women have not contributed much to civilization’s history, Sigmund Freud writes that “one technique which they may have invented [is] that of plaiting and weaving.”
+Weaving is a practice that is typically considered to be "women's work", either part of their employment, cultural practices, or leisure.
+The categorization of weaving as women's work has bled into many fields, from art history, anthropology, sociology, and even psychology.
+While claiming that women had not contributed much to civilization's history, Sigmund Freud wrote that "one technique which they may have invented [is] that of plaiting and weaving."

-Women’s work is often not recorded as a central activity to building Western history and culture.
+Women's work is often not recorded as a central activity to building Western history and culture.
 Yet, some anthropologists argue that textile production facilitated societal establishment and growth, therefore women were integral to perpetuating communities.
 To record their stories, beliefs, and symbols important to their culture, women engaged in weaving, embroidering, or other fiber practices.
 These practices have existed for centuries documented through art history, myth, and oral history and are still practiced today.

 Reception in the mainstream art world

-Weaving is often classified as “craft” alongside other art forms like ceramics, embroidery, basket weaving, and more.
-Historically, there has been a hierarchy between artists who were considered “craftspeople” and artists who worked in traditional mediums of painting and sculpture.
+Weaving is often classified as "craft" alongside other art forms like ceramics, embroidery, basket weaving, and more.
+Historically, there has been a hierarchy between artists who were considered "craftspeople" and artists who worked in traditional mediums of painting and sculpture.
 The traditional artists wanted to keep artisans in the minority, so there was little reception for arts that were considered craft.

-In 1939, art critic Clement Greenberg wrote “Avant-Garde and Kitsch” where he presented his ideas about “high” and “low” art.
-His definition of “low” art was likely informed by years of theory against decoration and ornamentation, which was correlated with femininity in the early 1900s by critics like Adolf Loos and Karl Scheffler.
-Although Greenberg never explicitly says the word “craft”, many scholars postulate that this is one of the origins of Western opposition to weaving, and more largely art that is considered craft.
+In 1939, art critic Clement Greenberg wrote "Avant-Garde and Kitsch" where he presented his ideas about "high" and "low" art.
+His definition of "low" art was likely informed by years of theory against decoration and ornamentation, which was correlated with femininity in the early 1900s by critics like Adolf Loos and Karl Scheffler.
+Although Greenberg never explicitly says the word "craft", many scholars postulate that this is one of the origins of Western opposition to weaving, and more largely art that is considered craft.

-Only recently has the art world begun to recognize weaving as an art form and exhibit them as art objects.
-Exhibitions of large scopes have been organized to affirm textiles’s importance in the art historical canon, such as the Museum of Contemporary Art, Los Angeles’ With Pleasure: Pattern and Decoration in American Art 1972–1985.
-Women weavers, like Anni Albers, are now the subject of major retrospectives across the world.
-However, a majority of weavers being recognized in major institutions are predominantly white.
+Only recently has the art world begun to recognize weaving as an art form and to exhibit woven articles as art objects.
+Exhibitions of large scope have been organized to affirm the importance of textiles in the art historical canon, such as the Museum of Contemporary Art, Los Angeles' With Pleasure: Pattern and Decoration in American Art 1972–1985.
+Women weavers, like Anni Albers, Lenore Tawney, Magdalena Abakanowicz, Olga de Amaral, and Sheila Hicks, are now the subject of exhibitions and major retrospectives across the world.